oirot/CrittoxGui/README.md

+  # CrittoxGui readme

+  This program is an app that aims to crypt and decrypt text files.
+It can only hand printable ascii character.
+  It depends on wxWidgets 3.0.2 and Openssl 1.0.2h
+  To build give "mkdir obj;make" in CrittoxGui directory from command line

   This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or